Uruguay during World War II: Beginning of the war

+Batlle of the River Plate

 On 13 December 1939, the Battle of the River Plate took place off the coast of Uruguay between a British Royal Navy squadron and the German "pocket battleship" Admiral Graf Spee.
 All four vessels suffered damage and the Graf Spee took refuge in Montevideo harbour.
 Negotiations began about its status as an active belligerent taking shelter in a neutral country.
 Millington-Drake played a significant role, making full use of his influence with the Uruguayan government.
 After a 72-hour layover, the captain of Admiral Graf Spee, having been led to believe that he was hopelessly outnumbered by British reinforcements, ordered the ship to be scuttled in the River Plate estuary.
 Most of the surviving crew of 1,150 were interned in Uruguay and Argentina and many remained after the war.

 A German Embassy official in Uruguay said his government had sent an official letter stating its claims to ownership of the salvage.
 Any such claim was already invalid because, early in 1940, the Nazi government had sold salvaging rights to the vessel to a Uruguayan businessman who was acting on behalf of the British government but, in any event, salvaging rights would have expired under Uruguayan law.

 In June 1940, Germany threatened to break off diplomatic relations with Uruguay.
 Germany protested that Uruguay had given safe harbour to HMS Carnarvon Castle after it was attacked by a German raider.
 The ship was repaired with steel plate reportedly salvaged from Admiral Graf Spee.

-Declaration of war

-On 25 January 1942, Uruguay terminated diplomatic relations with Nazi Germany, one of 21 South and Central American nations to do so (Argentina did not).
-In 1945, Uruguay formally signed the Declaration by United Nations and then finally declared war on Germany and Japan on 23 February 1945.
+Winter War

+Following the outbreak of the Winter War between Finland and the Soviet Union, the Uruguayan General Assembly approved a bill presented by President Baldomir and Ministers César Charlone and Alberto Guani, providing a donation of 100,000 Uruguayan pesos to Finland, which was used to purchase wool.
+The law also established the Commission of Friends of Finland, responsible for raising additional funds.